LinuxDroidMaster/Termux-Desktops/README.md

 # PROOT-DISTRO (🟠 UBUNTU)

 ## 🏁 First steps <a name=first-steps-ubuntu-proot></a>
-All the process is described in more detail in this [video - pending]().
+All the process is described in more detail in this [video](https://www.youtube.com/watch?v=_vxhzSG2zVQ).

 First you need to install the following packages in Termux:
 ```